pnts/methodandmatter/source/writing/essays/noticing-and-exploring.html.md

 olink: "/words-make-worlds"
 ---

-Welcome to [Words Make Worlds](https://methodandmatter.com/words-make-worlds/), a newsletter dedicated to the art, science, and craft of the Coaching Leadership Style.
-Coaching is a leadership skill that works beautifully alongside two other necessary and critical executive capacities: leading and managing.
-Used intentionally, coaching acts as a leadership multiplier that deepens trust, increases accountability, and unleashes potential, resulting in high performing cultures and teams.

-Last issue we took a high level overview of [The Coaching Process](https://methodandmatter.com/words-make-worlds/009/), introducing the "What? - So What? - Now What?" framework.
+In a [previous essay](https://methodandmatter.com/writing/essays/the-coaching-process) we took a high level overview of , introducing the "What? - So What? - Now What?" framework.
 In the next three issues we'll be looking at each phase of the process in more detail, starting this week with "What?"
-And remember, for the coaching conversation to be successful it is important to first take the time to [begin together](https://methodandmatter.com/words-make-worlds/007/).
+And remember, for the coaching conversation to be successful it is important to first take the time to [begin together](https://methodandmatter.com/writing/essays/beginning-together).

 ![the process framework](images/wmw/process-framework.png)
 Process Framework for Enabling Action, via Dorothy Strachan